Bill Manchuk

-Bill Manchuk (born September 1, 1947 in Edmonton, Alberta) was a linebacker who played twelve seasons for the Saskatchewan Roughriders and the Edmonton Eskimos of the Canadian Football League.
+Bill Manchuk (September 1, 1947 – September 12, 2025) was a Canadian professional football player who was a linebacker for 12 seasons with the Saskatchewan Roughriders and the Edmonton Eskimos of the Canadian Football League (CFL).
 He won two Grey Cups for the Eskimos.
-Manchuk played his university football with the University of Alberta Golden Bears.
+Manchuk played university football with the University of Alberta Golden Bears.
+He died on September 12, 2025, at the age of 78.